oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * MAY enable additional asserted values
 * MUST NOT enable modification to asserted values that expand the scope of permitted actions
 * MUST NOT modify `txn`, `sub`, and `aud` values of the Txn-Token in the request
-* MUST NOT remove any of the existing requesting workload identifiers from the `req_wl` field in the `rctx` claim of the Txn-Token
+* MUST NOT remove any of the existing requesting workload identifiers from the `req_wl` claim
 * SHOULD NOT issue replacement Txn-token with lifetime exceeding the lifetime of the originally presented token
-* MUST append the workload identifier of the workload requesting the replacement to the `req_wl` value using the character `,` as the separator between individual workload identifiers.
+* MUST append the workload identifier of the workload requesting the replacement to the `req_wl` claim using the character `,` as the separator between individual workload identifiers.

 # Privacy Considerations {#Privacy}